 - This adds 3.26 extra miles round trip.

-- The Telescope Peak Trail is normally 14 mile out and back with about 3,000 ft of elevation gain according to the NPS.
+- The Telescope Peak Trail is normally 14 miles out and back with about 3,000 ft of elevation gain according to the NPS.
 If you’re planning to hike this in the Spring-Fall season, this guide will not be as useful for you – I believe there is no water source on the trail so keep that in mind!

 - Snow is likely covering the mountain so be prepared with the proper gear!